spatialaudio/oer_jupyter_readthedocs/source/how_to.rst

 Continuous Integration
 ^^^^^^^^^^^^^^^^^^^^^^

 `Continuous Integration (CI)`_ describes the process of integrating source code and automatically building and testing the software throughout development.
-This can help ensuring the quality and functionaltity of your OER materials.
+This can help to ensure the quality and functionality of your OER materials.
 GitHub provides this functionality through its `Actions`_ feature.

 GitHub Actions uses workflows configured in `YAML`_ files ending on :code:`.yml` or :code:`.yaml`.
 These files have to be placed in your repository at :code:`.github/workflows/`.
 They contain information on when to be run, what to run and with what packages and versions.
-They can be executed be `GitHub hosted runners`_ or self hosted runners.
+They can be executed be `GitHub hosted runners`_ or self-hosted runners.

 You can use this to automatically check your project for programming errors whenever you change something.
 It can also `lint`_ your notebooks at the same time.

 A :code:`notebook_ci.yml` workflow file, that runs a `sphinx`_ build with `nbsphinx`_ extension on certain conditions to execute all code in the notebooks could look like this:

 .. code-block:: yaml